xavier-tobin/PatternAnnotatedString/README.md

 Easily and dynamically style text using patterns/regular expressions in Jetpack Compose.

+Built to render markdown previews and for text highlighting in [Bundled Notes](https://bundlednotes.com).

 - [x] 📝 Alternative to `buildAnnotatedString` for dynamic text
 - [x] 🎨 Simple, highly flexible Composeable API
 - [x] 🚀 Respects Compose lifecycle with performance options